Kalan-Lab/codoff/README.md

 [![Upload Python Package](https://github.com/Kalan-Lab/codoff/actions/workflows/python-publish.yml/badge.svg)](https://github.com/Kalan-Lab/codoff/actions/workflows/python-publish.yml)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13139677.svg)](https://doi.org/10.5281/zenodo.13139677)

 **codoff**: A program to measure the irregularity of the codon usage for a focal genomic region (e.g. a BGC, prophage, etc.) relative to the full genome.
 It was primarily designed to work off the output of antiSMASH biosynthetic gene cluster (BGC) predictions - but can be more broadly applied as well, with options allowing users to provide a genome in FASTA format and simply specify the coordinates of the focal region of interest.
-By default, it uses sequential contiguous-window sampling to compare the focal region against randomly positioned genomic windows of the same size, reporting a discordance percentile that indicates how unusual the codon usage is compared to the rest of the genome.
+It uses sequential contiguous-window sampling (v1.2.3+) to compare the focal region against randomly positioned genomic windows of the same size, reporting a discordance percentile that indicates how unusual the codon usage is compared to the rest of the genome.

 <img src="https://github.com/Kalan-Lab/codoff/assets/4260723/05b6c7f1-9e8f-4865-b0fd-758c933bab83" width="300">